nikosips/Universal-Image-Embeddings/README.md

 - Add descriptor extraction for an ImageDir dataset
 - Support continuing training from a checkpoint
 - Update the knn script to newer version
-- remove the dependency on the uned dataset for descr_eval.py
+- remove the dependency on the uned dataset tfdses for descr_eval.py

 ## Citation